by Claire Williamson

-Starting from scratch during the crisis has been good.
+Starting from scratch during the crisis has been good

-Enrique Fernandez, the founder of the online site Cocinista, believes in creating business from passion.
+Enrique Fernandez, the founder of the online site Cocinista, believes in creating a business from passion.
 After working as an executive with Microsoft for 22 years, he was offered a position in the US but turned it down for personal reasons and decided that this was the time to follow his dreams.
 The combination of a passion for cooking that he has had all his life and great travel experiences during his time with Microsoft has lead to the creation of this new business venture.

 Cocinista aims to bring customers ingredients and cooking utensils that they can’t find in supermarkets.
 The business is run entirely online and took 9 months to create.
 Fernandez took advantage of his vast technical knowledge from his time at Microsoft to create a comprehensive and smoothly running machine.
 The business is 100% his venture, and he receives support from two trusted employees.